 Authenticity means that cultural value is 'truthfully and credibly expressed through a variety of attributes'.
-These are both tangible attributes, expressed in form, design, materials, use or function; and intangible ones, as in traditions, customs or beliefs, and techniques and management systems.
-Integrity means that the nominated property is sufficiently complete for its Outstanding Universal Value to be recognisable.
+These are both tangible attributes, expressed in form, design, materials, use or function; and intangible ones, as in techniques and management systems, or traditions, customs and beliefs.
+For integrity we understand that the historic resource is sufficiently complete for its Outstanding Universal Value to be recognisable.
 In other words, its physical attributes must be such that they are able to communicate this value.
 Both authenticity and integrity have to be satisfied as part of the assessment of Outstanding Universal Value (UNESCO 2016).

 A great many of the sites or properties covered by this study are still used for their original purpose.
-Continual renewal, updating and maintenance are intrinsic to their character, an aspect already recognised in the Nara Declaration on Authenticity, as well as the World Heritage study on canals and the Operational Guidelines for the World Heritage in the annex on Historic Transportation Corridors (UNESCO 2016, 76).
+Continual renewal, updating and maintenance are intrinsic to their character, an aspect already recognised in the Nara Declaration on Authenticity, as well as the World Heritage study on canals (Hughes 1996) and the Operational Guidelines for the World Heritage in the annex on Historic Transportation Corridors (UNESCO 2016, 76).
 As indicated in Railways as World Heritage Sites, 'continuity through change is part of what makes a railway landscape or location: railways are by their very nature evolving socio-technical systems' (Coulls 1999, 7).